-As Mother’s Day approaches, we look at the range of experiences women with children have in the U.S. today — when they become moms, where and if they’re employed, and some of the ways they take care of their families.
-Data comes from the Pew Research Center, the Centers for Disease Control and Prevention, the U.S. Census Bureau, and the U.S. Bureau of Labor Statistics.
+For Father’s Day, we look at the range of experiences dads have in the U.S. today — how they balance work and home, and some of the ways they take care of their families.
+Data comes from the Pew Research Center, the U.S. Census Bureau, and the U.S. Bureau of Labor Statistics.

-In comparison, 7% of fathers are stay-at-home dads.
+In comparison, 27% of mothers are stay-at-home moms.
 Learn more.

 Family life looks much different for those ages 25 to 40 than for previous generations

 Income loss, child care woes, food shortages, and a rare bright spot